 Which employees can be furloughed under the Coronavirus Job Retention Scheme?

-To have been eligible to be furloughed, the employee must have been on the employer's payroll on 19 March 2020, and the employer must have made a real time information (RTI) submission to HM Revenue and Customs (HMRC) in respect of them by that date.
-If an employee had been on the payroll on 28 February 2020 (and the employer had made an RTI submission in respect of them), but the employer had subsequently made them redundant, or their employment had ended in some other way, the employer could have rehired the employee and placed them on furlough.
+To be eligible to be furloughed, from 1 November 2020 until 30 April 2021, the employee must have been on the employer's payroll on 30 October 2020.
+The employer must have made a real time information (RTI) submission to HM Revenue and Customs (HMRC) in respect of the employee between 20 March 2020 and 30 October 2020.
+If an employee had been on the payroll on 23 September 2020 (and the employer had made an RTI submission in respect of them), but the employer had subsequently made them redundant, or their employment had ended in some other way, the employer can rehire the employee and place them on furlough.

 There is no restriction as to employment status - the scheme covers workers on "flexible or zero hours contracts" and those on agency contracts.
 There is no qualifying service requirement for an employee to be furloughed.

-The HMRC guidance on the scheme states that employees who are unable to work because they have caring responsibilities as a result of the coronavirus (COVID-19) crisis are eligible for furlough; as are employees who are advised to shield themselves.
-It also states that employees who are on sick leave or who are self-isolating can be furloughed, provided that they are not in receipt of statutory sick pay.
-Eligibility to be furloughed in all these circumstances is subject to the rule that (with limited exceptions) employees cannot be furloughed for the first time after 10 June 2020.
+The HMRC guidance on the scheme states that employees are eligible for furlough if they are unable to work because they have caring responsibilities as a result of the coronavirus (COVID-19) crisis, or because they are clinically extremely vulnerable.
+It also states that employers can furlough employees who are on sick leave or who are self-isolating, if they have business reasons for doing so and provided that the employee is not in receipt of statutory sick pay.